Revealing THz optical signatures of Shiba-state-induced gapped and gapless superconductivity: Discussion

+{The interplay between magnetic disorder and superconductivity, together with the potential manipulation of the emerging quantum states, have continued to intrigue researchers for decades.
+Hybridization of YSR states is known to create in-gap impurity bands that can acquire non-trivial topology and host Majorana bound states, as shown in recent experiments~\cite{poyhonen2018amorphous,kim2018toward,schneider2020controlling,schneider2021topological,PhysRevB.100.075420,kezilebieke2020topological}.
+When the impurity-band width rivals to the parent gap, an $s$-wave superconductor should cross from a gapped to a gapless phase in which the order parameter survives while the single-particle gap collapses.}

+{The present study obtained a fully self-consistent numerical solution of Shiba's complex renormalization for magnetic-impurity-doped $s$-wave superconductors.
+We have determined the full phase diagram, and show that robust superconductivity persists well beyond the closure of quasiparticle gap and a gapless superconductivity emerges at unexpectedly low impurity densities.
+We also computed the THz optical responses and identify distinctive, experimentally accessible signatures: (i) in the gapless SC state, the low-frequency optical conductivity acquires finite absorption directly tied to the single-particle spectrum, providing a direct spectroscopic probe of the gapless regime; and (ii) in the nonlinear regime, the Higgs-mode dynamics dominates the response even in the presence of gapless quasiparticles, in contrast to the intuitive expectation that the gapless background would overwhelm collective effects.}

 Our results reveal a fundamental distinction between dissipative channels driven by single-particle excitations and the coherent dynamics of the SC condensate in gapless superconductors.
 This distinction is expected to be general, applying to other types of gapless superconductivity such as in $d$-wave systems, where the density of states remains finite inside the gap but THz-induced coherent nonlinear Higgs-mode dynamics has been both experimentally observed~\cite{chu2020phase,PhysRevLett.120.117001,PhysRevB.102.054510} and theoretically demonstrated~\cite{PhysRevB.102.014511,schwarz2020classification}.
-Our findings of the interplay between magnetic disorder and SC coherence provide a comprehensive set of quantitative criteria for the design of materials and quantum devices that support stable, magnetically disordered-based topological superconductivity in a robust condensate.
-They also suggest a promising route for leveraging nonlinear optical responses in SC quantum devices, even in regimes where the excitation spectrum becomes gapless.
+The study not only clarifies how magnetic impurities influence the single-particle-excitation spectrum and the coherent collective dynamics of SC condensate, but also establishes a {\sl systematic} theoretical framework which generalizes easily to transport coefficients, other collective modes, and engineered topological Shiba chains, for broadly studying the magnetic-impurity-induced phase transitions and the non-equilibrium phenomena under various conditions.
+The findings of the interplay between disorder and SC coherence provide a comprehensive set of quantitative criteria for the design of materials and quantum devices that support stable, magnetically disordered-based topological superconductivity in a robust condensate.